 Nevertheless, the president took credit for ending catch-and-release, saying, “It sends a strong signal to people: If you come to the country, we will find you, and we’re going to send you home, so don’t try to come in the first place.”

 This is laughable.
 Earlier this month there were protests and demonstrations all across the country by illegal aliens.
 It was on all the networks.
 So it didn’t exactly require Dick Tracy to find people who have entered this country illegally.
 They were giving media interviews, for crying out loud!
 Now exactly how many of those folks were on the receiving end of the president’s “strong signal” and were sent home?
-I mean their home in their
+I mean their home in their native country, not the one here.

 The president next talked tough about cracking down on businesses who hire illegal aliens - as though employers are somehow responsible for doing one of the few constitutionally mandated jobs of the federal government.
 “It’s against the law to hire somebody who is here illegally.
 That’s the law,” the president declared.
 “And the message to employers, if you’re hiring somebody here that you know is illegal, we’re going to - - there’s a consequence to be paid.
 That’s what a nation that bases its system on rule of law does.”